nardinsy/nar-place/README.md

 ## Features

-Front-End:
+### Front-End:

-- Responsive design
+- Fully Responsive Design
-- Real-time notification system using socket-io library
+  - Built with Tailwind CSS and CSS Modules
+- Notification System
+  - Post Interaction Alerts: Receive notifications when someone comments on your posts
+  - Comment Engagement: Get notified when your comment is liked or when someone replies to it
+  - Real-Time Updates: Notifications are delivered in real time using WebSockets, so users stay updated without needing to refresh the page
-- Toast notifications
+- Toast Messages
-- Easy to understand project structure
-- Written in modern React, only functional components with hooks
-- Simple local React state management, without redux or similar
+- Comment System
+  - Nested Replies: Every comment can be replied to, potentially creating a hierarchical structure for conversations
+  - Editable and Deletable: Comments can be edited or deleted by their owner, giving users control over their content
+  - Likes: Users can leave likes on comments
+- Efficient Data Handling:
+  - The PlacePage component intelligently manages data fetching by checking if the data has been passed through the router.
+If the data isn't available, it fetches it from the server; otherwise, it uses the data provided by the router
+- Code Quality and Design Principles:
+  - Dependency Injection: Utilized to create loosely coupled components
+  - Single Responsibility Principle: Components are designed to focus on a single task or function
+  - Flexible Server Switching:
+    - Because of this implementation, the server can easily be switched from Node.js to local storage, providing adaptability based on the environment or demo requirements
+- TypeScript types implemented for all data coming from the server and component props, enhancing type safety and reducing bugs
-- Component testing with Jest to ensure code reliability and quality
+- Component testing with Jest

-Back-End:
+### Back-End:

--User authentication using JSON Web Tokens (JWT) for secure login and account management
+- User authentication using JSON Web Tokens (JWT) for secure login and account management:
+  - Created custom middlewares to seamlesslly handle authentication in endpoints

 ## Technologies Used